John Hopkins (motorcyclist)

-After riding a Ducati in the British Superbike Championship during the 2015 season, in 2016 Hopkins raced a Yamaha YZF-R1 for Tommy Hill's THM team partnered by Stuart Easton.

-Hopkins raced previously in MotoGP, the AMA Superbike Championship, and the Superbike World Championship.
-He first raced in MotoGP during 2002 for the Red Bull Yamaha WCM team on a two-stroke 500 cc bike, and joined the factory Suzuki squad a year later for a five-year spell.
-He raced for the Kawasaki MotoGP team in 2008, but they dropped him for 2009 due to the global economic crisis and the company's uncompetitive showings.
-He has subsequently raced in both the World and British Superbike championships, finishing second in the 2011 British Superbike Championship season although injuries and alcohol problems have affected his results.
+Early life

 Hopkins was born to parents from Acton.

-Early life

-Hopkins began riding Motocross bikes as a child and won his first race on a MiniBike in 1986, switching to road racing full-time in 1999.
+He began riding Motocross bikes as a child and won his first race on a MiniBike in 1986, switching to road racing full-time in 1999 in MotoAmerica, winning titles in AMA Supersport and Formula Xtreme.
 Hopkins proposed to his girlfriend Ashleigh in the summer of 2007 on her 21st birthday.
 They married in Las Vegas in December 2007.

 Hopkins is featured in the 2003 documentary film, Faster, and the film The Doctor, the Tornado and the Kentucky Kid (2006).